globalbraininstitute/vienna2015/pages/TheGlobalBrainCallforPapers.markdown

 The conference track will have 3 parts:

-1. Keynote talk by Prof. Francis Heylighen
+1. Keynote talks by Prof. Francis Heylighen and Prof. Dirk Helbing.
 2. Paper presentation session (including Q&A).
 3. Free discussion session.